 II.C.
-Pooling is a mistake
+Is Pooling a mistake?

-The only factor to consider in determining whether Pooling is a mistake is the participant's risk preferences because the two trial tasks induce two different lotteries.
-We show that participants' risk preferences are such that choosing the Pooling trial task in the Screening-optimal rounds is a mistake.
+Participant's risk preferences determine whether Pooling is a mistake or not.
+The two part 1 trial tasks induce two different lotteries, and we show that participants' risk preferences are such that choosing the Pooling task in the Screening-optimal rounds is indeed a mistake.
 Time preferences do not affect the choice of the trial task because all payments happen at the end of the experiment.
-Moreover, this is a single-person decision problem, so strategic considerations also do not matter for the optimal choice.
+Moreover, this is a single-person decision problem, so strategic considerations play no role.